 There is increasing interest in developing new methodologies to quantitatively assess data-limited fisheries to manage them and prevent overfishing.
 Usually, these assessment method performances are tested using simulation experimentation (Cope, 2008).
 Carruthers et al. (2016) used a closed-loop simulation approach to compare a range of management procedures for setting catch limits in data-limited fisheries.
 They found that data-limited methods using observations of stock depletion offer the best overall performance across life history types, data quality and autocorrelation in recruitment strength.
 However, these management procedures are based on setting catch limits and were designed for use in data-limited fisheries for which annual catch data are available, sometimes together with a relative abundance index (delay-difference stock assessment, Carruthers et al. 2014).
 In many data poor fisheries, measuring total removals is difficult, as is enforcing catch limits.
 Hordyk et al. (2015b) tested some harvest strategies using a simulation approach to assess the utility of LBSPR as a tool for management in data-limited fisheries using an effort-based harvest control rule.

-However, no studies have compared the performance of both, length-based and catch-based methods as estimation models using the same simulated populations probably because finding a common metric between catch-based and stock status metrics is difficult.
+No studies, however, have compared the performance of both, length-based and catch-based methods as estimation models using the same simulated populations, a possible reason is because finding a common metric between catch-based and stock status metrics is difficult.
+Therefore we use simulation testing where an operating model (OM) is used to represents the main sources of uncertainty and to generate data for use in data limited stock assessment methods.
+We then

-Here, we evaluated the performance of both catch-based and length-based models using simulation testing to estimate exploitation status for three different fish stocks with contrasting life history strategies under three possible exploitation scenarios.
-As a common metric for comparison among models we used measures of exploitation or harvest rates.
+use a common metric for comparison across models, namely exploitation or harvest rates, to evaluate the performance of catch-based and length-based models using simulation testing to estimate exploitation status for three different fish stocks with contrasting life history strategies under three possible exploitation scenarios.

 Methods

-We specified three different exploitation rate (U) scenarios commonly observed in many fisheries to simulate different fishing mortality histories.
+Three different exploitation rate (U) scenarios were considered ,which correspond to historical fishing mortality histories commonly seen in many fisheries.
 In the first, U increases until it reaches a maximum and start declining afterwards; this is a classic example where management measures were implemented to reduce fishing pressure.
 The second scenario assumes that U increases and remains constant after reaching a maximum; this could be due to implementation of effort limits for example.
 The third scenario has constantly increasing U, which would occur for fisheries that are still developing.

 In addition, three population life history types of varying longevity and somatic growth rate were simulated: (i) a short-lived fast-growth species, pacific chub mackerel, Scomber japonicus, (ii) a medium-lived medium-growth fish, albacore tuna, Thunnus alalunga, and (ii) a longer-lived slow-growth species, canary rockfish, Sebastes pinniger (Table 1).